-In the project management methodology, two groups of management staff - the Business Review Committee and the Program Review Group - are assigned responsibilities.
+In the project management methodology, two groups of management staff - the Business Review Committee (section 3.11) and the Program Review Group (section 3.12) - are assigned responsibilities.
 This was not considered by SKM to be good industry practice.
 Below council/board level, only individuals should be assigned responsibilities, although these individuals may convene an appropriate committee to assist them with their responsibilities.